iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 # DVC Files and Directories

-Once initialized in a <abbr>project</abbr>, DVC populates its installation directory (`.dvc/`) with special internal files and directories:
+Once initialized in a <abbr>project</abbr>, DVC populates its installation directory (`.dvc/`) with the internal files and directories needed for DVC
+operation:

-### Special DVC internal files and directories
+### DVC internal files and directories

 - `.dvc/config`: This is a configuration file.
-The config file can be edited by hand or with a special command: `dvc config`.
+The config file can be edited by hand or with the `dvc config` command.

 - `.dvc/config.local`: This is a local configuration file, that will overwrite options in `.dvc/config`.
 This is useful when you need to specify private options in your config that you don't want to track and share through Git (credentials, private locations, etc).
-The local config file can be edited by hand or with a special command: `dvc config --local`.
+The local config file can be edited by hand or with the command `dvc config --local`.

 - `.dvc/cache`: The [cache directory](#structure-of-cache-directory) will
   contain your data files.
 (The data directories of DVC repositories will only